 Deductions – Drivers, Owner/Operators

-In most cases you will still want to use the same Expense Types, in which case you can use the ‘Copy From Fuel Vendor’ button to quickly duplicate the assignments you have already made.
+In most cases, you will still want to use the same Expense Types, in which case you can use the ‘Copy From Fuel Vendor’ button to duplicate the assignments you have already made quickly.

 Import the Fuel File

 When you have filled out all the necessary fields, click the ‘Import Fuel Card File’ button at the bottom of the page.
-This will open a Browse… dialog from which you can locate and select the fuel file you want to import.
+This will open a browse From which you can locate and select the fuel file you want to import.